darkdarcool/Valorant.js/README.md

-We are not libable for any rules broken with valorant.js(Valorant TOS)
+We are not liable for any rules broken with valorant.js(Valorant TOS)

+also this README is total shit but will be done later :D